 7. Learn Online

 Children today are digital natives, we cannot fight this.
-Help them to turn their screen time to learning time.
+Help them to turn their screen time into learning time.
 There are many free resources where your child can learn online, they can learn to code on scratch.
 Sites like education.com offer free worksheets to learn math, English and more.
 Older children can learn new skills on sites like Coursera or Google Digital Skills for Africa.

 What does your child love to do?
 Encourage them to give it a go or let them focus on it this midterm break.
 You never can tell if your child is the next Celine Dion, Woke Soyinka or Pinki Debbie.